 Building and operating a homemade kiln also demands strict adherence to safety precautions.
 These might include wearing protective gear, selecting an appropriate location for the kiln, and monitoring the heat levels.

 It’s sensible to keep a fire extinguisher close by as a precaution.
-A kiln safety guide from Oregon State University provides additional useful advice (Source)
+A kiln safety guide from Oregon State University provides additional helpful advice (Source)

 – Risks of DIY Kiln Drying